The Seattle Ghetto Story

 Before many African-Americans arrived into Seattle, communities like the Central District was a predominantly Jewish neighborhood.

-The Central District, which was centered around areas like East Madison or 23rd Avenue, was originally created through segregation and racial discrimination, meaning that this area was the only place that the Seattle black population could live at, with the area being 70% African-American during the 1960s and 1970s.
+The Central District, which was centered around areas like East Madison or 23rd Avenue, was originally created through segregation and racial discrimination, meaning that this area was the only place that the Seattle black population could live at during the 1960s and 1970s.

-Throughout the years the Seattle black population would have their experiences of trials and tribulations, which helped certified the Black Panthers’ and Seattle’s Civil Rights movements in an attempt to help the community, mainly during the 1960s and 70s.
+Throughout the years the Seattle black population would have their experiences of trials and tribulations, which helped certified the Black Panthers’ and Seattle’s Civil Rights movements to help the community, mainly during the 1960s and 70s.

 Areas of the Seattle ghetto like South Park became heavily known for the Seattle Hispanic population, which started to grow sometime around the 1960s and 1970s.